 - Embrace a wide variety of spices in your cooking.

-- Focus on establishing a kapha-pacifying daily routine.
+- Focus on establishing a kapha-balancing daily routine.

 - Practice Bhastrika Pranayama every day on an empty stomach.
 You can start with just one or two rounds of ten breaths, but can slowly build up to five rounds of ten breaths.
 A few minutes of Alternate Nostril Breathing make a wonderful complement to this practice.

-- Support your digestion with Kapha Digest tablets or Trikatu (the powdered form of the Kapha Digest formula that can be taken alone or sprinkled on your food like pepper).
+- Support your digestion with Kapha Digest tablets or Trikatu (the powdered form of Kapha Digest that can be taken alone or sprinkled on your food).

 - Consider taking Bibhitaki instead of Triphala to more specifically balance kapha (if kapha is truly the primary concern).